slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - No inspiration.
 The inspiration you are waiting for, in order to start, is on the other side of starting.
 Momentum generates motivation.
 Inspiration is for amateurs.
 - No opportunities.
 When hope disappears, so does action.
 - No preparation.
 You can learn while you do it.

-At some point, the pain of not doing it becomes greater than the pain of doing it.

 > *'One of the counterintuitive things that I've learned is that procrastination is often a side-effect of perfectionism.' -- bane_HN*